-Of all the places I’ve visited in my 10 years of travel, Poland is one of the countries that have surprised me the most.
-As I’ve already mentioned in my 7 reasons to visit Poland post, I spent six years living on and off in Poland.
+Of all the places I’ve visited in my 12 years of travel, Poland is one of the countries that have surprised me the most.
+As I’ve already mentioned in my 7 reasons to visit Poland post, I spent five years living on and off in Poland.
 So I got to explore the country quite thoroughly which I’m very happy about because I truly believe Poland is one of the most underrated countries in Europe.

-The UK and maybe Germany, in particular, have become synonymous with impressive castles.
+The UK, France and maybe Germany, in particular, have become synonymous with impressive castles.
 I mean, we’ve all seen the dreamy shots of Schloss Neuschwanstein in winter on Instagram and the majestic Highclere Castle on Downton Abbey.
 Right?
-But did you know that Poland boasts over 300 castles and palaces!?
+But did you know that Poland boasts hundreds of castles and and even more palaces!?
 I sure didn’t!

 Moszna Castle, located in southern Poland between Katowice and Wrocław, looks like something out of a fairytale.
 Although the name Moszna translates to something like “scrotum” (according to my Polish friend), I promise there’s nothing hairy about this place.
 Its sheer size and elegance are genuinely captivating, so it comes as no surprise that it is considered one of the most magnificent castles in the world.

 Inside the castle turned hotel there are a staggering 365 rooms while the most striking feature outside has to be the 99 towers and spires.
 Moszna Castle covers an area of around 7,000 sq. meters and is bursting with character due to the many legends and mysteries that surround it.